 In the event that a sexual assault occurs, the victim should:

 Report the assault to and/or request assistance immediately from the Department of Campus Police (253-5400); if the crime occurs off-campus, call 9-1-1.

 When a sexual assault is reported, a team will assess the situation and recommend existing campus and community services to assist the victim.
-The team usually consists of the Director of Campus Police (705-4321), Deputy Director of Campus Police (705-4406), Campus Police's Victim's Rights Advocate (705-4626), Director Student Health Services (705-4637), Director Community Life (705-4381), Director for Student Support Services (705-4654), Vice President for Student Affairs (705-4742), and Dean of Students (705-4739).
+The team usually consists of the Director of Campus Police (705-4321), Deputy Director of Campus Police (705-4626), Campus Police's Victim's Rights Advocate (705-4626), Director Student Health Services (705-4882), Director Community Life (705-4381), Director for Educational Support Services (705-4654), and Vice President for Student Affairs (705-4559).
 Following the initial crisis, the members will remain in contact with the victim.
 When appropriate and reasonable, changes in the victim's academic and living arrangements will be made.

 Benedict College, in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, 20 U.S.C.
 1092, the College maintains a log of daily criminal activity.
 The log is kept in confidence in the Campus Police Director's Office.
 This log is updated on a weekly basis and is available for inspection upon request.

 - Prevention is being alert and prepared.